omrip500/Bookstore-Management-System-C-Language-/README.md

 # Hairdressing Management System

-This project is a comprehensive information management system developed in C for managing a network of bookstores.
-It includes functionalities for adding branches, inserting new books into the system, branch and book management, customer appointment scheduling, kitchen addition, supplier orders, and more.
+This project is a comprehensive information management system developed in C for managing a network of barbershops.
+It includes functionalities for adding branches, inserting new barbers into the system, branch and barber management, customer appointment scheduling, kitchen addition, supplier orders, and more.